-You must have seen a cute dog with tongue out.
+You must have seen a cute dog with a tongue out.
 It’s called panting.
 Cats and other mammals also do the same thing but rarely.
 Humans are occasionally seen doing this.
 But dogs and their species are best known for it.
 Get all information from this 4-minute read.

 Why is the dog sticking its tongue out?